DenysMaksymKachalup/Accommodation-Booking/README.md

 - [Telegram](https://t.me/denyskachalup)
 - [LinkedIn](https://www.linkedin.com/in/denys-kachalup-358430222/)

-Thank you for your interest in my Online Book Store project!
+Thank you for your interest in my Accommodation Booking System!